kinivi/patent_ner_linking/README.md

-# Named entitity recognition (NER) and Entity linking (EL) on the dataset of Patents
+# Named entitity recognition (NER) and Detecting Hyponym\Hypernym relationship on the dataset of Patents

 The main goals of this project are:
 - Train NER model with dataset of Patents in the specific domain
 - Fine-tune with prodidy
-- Implement EL with Hearst patterns
+- Implement automatic detection of hyponyms\hypernyms with Hearst patterns
-- Validate linking results with several methods, inluding Wikidata
+- Validate detection results with several methods, inluding Wikidata

 ## Structure
 - [project.ipynb](./project.ipynb) - main notebook